Oneness Pentecostalism: Movement beginnings

 The emergence of Oneness Pentecostalism as a distinct movement can be traced to the doctrinal split between Finished Work Pentecostalism and Holiness Pentecostalism, known as the "Finished Work" controversy.
 The controversy arose from a sermon by William Howard Durham titled The Finished Work of Calvary.
 In this message, Durham rejected the doctrine of entire sanctification as a separate and subsequent experience to justification, asserting instead that both were accomplished simultaneously at conversion.
 He grounded his teaching in the belief that the crucifixion of Jesus constituted a "finished work," rendering unnecessary any additional second work of grace.
 Durham emphasized that Jesus functioned as both sanctifier and baptizer with the Holy Spirit, with all spiritual benefits flowing from the completed work at Calvary through identification with him.
 Although Durham died before the emergence of Oneness theology, this Christocentric emphasis picked up in the Finished Work Pentecostal movement would later influence theological frameworks within the Oneness Pentecostal movement, particularly its doctrine of the oneness of God.

-After Durham’s death, many Finished Work Pentecostals remained expectant for further restoration of apostolic teachings and anticipated a greater "Latter Rain."
-In July 1912, Maria Woodworth-Etter was invited by Dallas pastor F. F. Bosworth to hold revivial services at his church.
+After Durham's death, many Finished Work Pentecostals remained expectant for further restoration of apostolic teachings and anticipated a greater "Latter Rain."
+In July 1912, Maria Woodworth-Etter was invited by Dallas pastor F. F. Bosworth to hold revival services at his church.
 Although initially scheduled for two weeks, the meetings extended for over five months, with nightly services drawing significant crowds.
 According to reports in Word and Witness, a Pentecostal periodical edited by E. N. Bell, more than 5,000 people attended the meetings, which featured reports of miraculous healings and over 1,200 individuals embracing the Pentecostal experience.
 These events contributed to a growing sense among many Pentecostals that a new work of God was imminent.